-During our experiments, the Bayesian search has consistently converged on large N_x values, with a notable difference between the supercritical and subcritical regimes.
-In the supercritical regime, the optimal reservoir dimension is approximately 400, regardless of whether the variable τ_C is included during training.
-In the subcritical regime, the optimal dimension is larger, with $N_x = 476$ when τ_C is included and $N_x = 534$ when it is excluded.
-Table C1 in appendix C reports the optimal N_x values identified for each regime and input-variables configuration, as well as the optimal values for all other RC's hyperparameters (see Section 2.2).

-After validation, we evaluated the RC model's performance was evaluated on the 200-years's performance on the 200-year test set using the identified best hyperparameter sets, as described next.
+During our experiments, the Bayesian search has consistently converged on large $N_x$ values, with a notable difference between the supercritical and subcritical regimes.
+In the supercritical regime, the optimal reservoir dimension is approximately 400, regardless of whether the variable $\tau_C$ is included during training.
+In the subcritical regime, the optimal dimension is larger, with $N_x = 476$ when $\tau_C$ is included and $N_x = 534$ when it is excluded.
+Table C1 in appendix C reports the optimal $N_x$ values identified for each regime and input-variables configuration, as well as the optimal values for all other RC's hyperparameters (see Section 2.2).
+After validation, we evaluated the RC model's performance on the 200-year test set using these best hyperparameter sets, as 205 described next.

-210 3.2 RC performances
+3.2 RC performances